tpacini/MappaServizi/README.md

     },
 ```

-Based on our knowledge of the analyzed devices, for instance a smart TV will probably do streaming and web browsing, we can create a services' map representing the "behaviour" of the devices, monitoring the network traffic in and out from them.
+Based on our knowledge of the analyzed devices (e.g. a smart TV will mostly do streaming and web browsing) we can create a services' map representing the "behaviour" of the devices, monitoring the network traffic in and out from them.

 For this project I had the opportunity to analyze only one device, primarily intended for online streaming activities (YouTube, Netflix....).
-This is a possible representation of the services map (arcs are marked by a list of protocols):
+This is a possible representation of the services' map (arcs are marked by a list of protocols):

 ![](./output/servmap_graph.png)